awsdocs/amazon-pinpoint-developer-guide/doc-source/tagging-resources.md

 After you start implementing tags, you can apply tag\-based, resource\-level permissions to AWS Identity and Access Management \(IAM\) policies and API operations\.
 This includes operations that support adding tags to resources when resources are created\.
 By using tags in this way, you can implement granular control of which groups and users in your AWS account have permission to create and tag resources, and which groups and users have permission to create, update, and remove tags more generally\.

-For example, you can create a policy that allows users to have full access to the Amazon Pinpoint resources that they’ve tagged:
+For example, you can create a policy that allows a user to have full access to all the Amazon Pinpoint resources where their name is a value in the `Owner` tag for the resource:

 ```
 {
-   "Version":"2012-10-17",
-   "Statement":[
+   "Version": "2012-10-17",
+   "Statement": [
       {
-         "Effect":"Allow",
-         "Action":"mobiletargeting:*",
-         "Resource":"*",
-         "Condition":{
-            "StringEqualsIgnoreCase":{
-               "aws:ResourceTag/Owner":"${aws:username}"
+         "Sid": "ModifyResourceIfOwner",
+         "Effect": "Allow",
+         "Action": "mobiletargeting:*",
+         "Resource": "*",
+         "Condition": {
+            "StringEqualsIgnoreCase": {
+               "aws:ResourceTag/Owner": "${aws:username}"
             }
          }
       }